 How the Money Flows

-We just saw the trader run the funding loop and keep the funding for themselves - so the obvious question is: if the trader pockets the funding, how do the LPs and the protocol ever get paid?
+We just saw the fund run the funding loop and keep the funding for itself - so the obvious question is: if the trader pockets the funding, how do the LPs ever get paid?

 The answer is one number we've already met in passing: the borrow rate.
 Everything in this chapter hangs off it.